-If you are interested in seeing these beautiful creatures in the wild, then the only company you should book with is Hong Kong Dolphin Watch.
-They are the only company offering ecological tours, and who donate a percentage of their profits to both the World Wide Fund for Nature and Friends of the Earth.
 Their trips are educational and are designed to minimize the disturbance to the dolphins.
 Plus they know these dolphins better than anyone in Hong Kong, so you have the best chance of spotting them than with any other company.

-A favourite Hong Kong activity is to jump on a boat and head out to sea.
 For a traditional cruising option, choose from the Duk Ling or the Aqua Luna.
 The Duk Ling is Hong Kong’s oldest surviving sailing junk, having been built in 1955.
 Originally a fishing boat, it now takes tourists for sightseeing trips around the harbour.